Since human beings are the most complicated things known to exist, could leadership be anything less than complex?

 Such inclusion is essential to good planning.

-It sounds complicated, but the right processes make collaboration among diverse teams much more straightforward.
+It doesn’t sound very easy, but the right processes make collaboration among diverse teams much more straightforward.

 The fourth and final effective leadership behaviour cited in the McKinsey study is for leaders to support others.